Ashishworks/KwikRoom/README.md

 ### The Arena (Multiplayer Mini-Games)

-[cite_start]KwikRoom transforms standard chat environments into fully interactive collaborative spaces through "The Arena"—a suite of real-time multiplayer mini-games playable directly inside the chat interface without requiring users to leave the room[cite: 1667].
+KwikRoom transforms standard chat environments into fully interactive collaborative spaces through "The Arena"—a suite of real-time multiplayer mini-games playable directly inside the chat interface without requiring users to leave the room.

 **Game State Architecture**
-The game infrastructure utilizes a highly optimized, event-driven socket layer. [cite_start]State synchronization is handled via lightweight action packets to prevent state collisions in lobbies of up to 7 players[cite: 1668]. [cite_start]For persistent rooms, the architecture leverages a flexible `metadata` JSON column in the PostgreSQL database[cite: 1316]. [cite_start]This allows the system to pass and store complex, dynamic game states (like cursor positions, canvas data, or voting records) without requiring constant alterations to the underlying database schema[cite: 1316].
+The game infrastructure utilizes a highly optimized, event-driven socket layer.
+State synchronization is handled via lightweight action packets to prevent state collisions in lobbies of up to 7 players.
+For persistent rooms, the architecture leverages a flexible `metadata` JSON column in the PostgreSQL database.
+This allows the system to pass and store complex, dynamic game states (like cursor positions, canvas data, or voting records) without requiring constant alterations to the underlying database schema.

 **Supported Games:**

-* **Typing Battle:** A highly competitive, real-time typing race. [cite_start]Features include live opponent cursors tracking exact positions on the text, dynamic auto-scrolling, live Words Per Minute (WPM) and accuracy calculations, host-configured custom game durations, and a post-game statistics leaderboard[cite: 1669].
+* **Typing Battle:** A highly competitive, real-time typing race.
+Features include live opponent cursors tracking exact positions on the text, dynamic auto-scrolling, live Words Per Minute (WPM) and accuracy calculations, host-configured custom game durations, and a post-game statistics leaderboard.
-* **Scribble:** A collaborative drawing and guessing game built on a custom HTML5 Canvas. [cite_start]It features an advanced stack-based Flood Fill algorithm for the paint bucket tool, adjustable brush strokes and colors, and comprehensive undo/redo history stacks[cite: 1670].
-Drawing coordinates are emitted via WebSockets for zero-latency visual syncing.
+* **Scribble:** A collaborative drawing and guessing game built on a custom HTML5 Canvas.
+It features an advanced stack-based Flood Fill algorithm for the paint bucket tool, adjustable brush strokes and colors, and comprehensive undo/redo history stacks.
+Drawing coordinates are emitted via WebSockets for low-latency visual syncing.
-* [cite_start]**The Spy:** A tense, hidden-role social deduction game supporting up to 7 players[cite: 1671].
-The system assigns a secret location to the crew while keeping the Spy in the dark. [cite_start]It features a dedicated interrogation chat log, live emergency voting mechanics, a strict countdown timer, and a dynamic tabbed interface allowing the Spy to secretly intercept the location or frame innocent crewmates[cite: 1671].
+* **The Spy:** A tense, hidden-role social deduction game supporting up to 7 players.
+The system assigns a secret location to the crew while keeping the Spy in the dark.
+It features a dedicated interrogation chat log, live emergency voting mechanics, a strict countdown timer, and a dynamic tabbed interface allowing the Spy to secretly intercept the location or frame innocent crewmates.
-* **Word Guess:** An interactive word deduction game where the room host sets a secret word and a clue. [cite_start]Features include dynamic, host-controlled letter reveals and a real-time guess feed where incorrect attempts are crossed out for all players to see[cite: 1317].
+* **Word Guess:** An interactive word deduction game where the room host sets a secret word and a clue.
+Features include dynamic, host-controlled letter reveals and a real-time guess feed where incorrect attempts are crossed out for all players to see.
-* [cite_start]**Classic Board Games:** Includes synchronized implementations of Tic-Tac-Toe and Four in a Row, demonstrating the platform's capability to handle strict turn-based state management with zero latency[cite: 1672].
+* **Classic Board Games:** Includes synchronized implementations of Tic-Tac-Toe and Four in a Row, demonstrating the platform's capability to handle strict turn-based state management with zero latency.
-* [cite_start]**Interactive Invites & Modals:** Games are initiated via rich UI game invites sent directly into the chat stream, which automatically expire after 60 seconds to keep the chat clean[cite: 1673]. [cite_start]Additionally, every game features a dedicated "How to Play" glassmorphic modal overlay containing precise, game-specific instructions[cite: 1321].
+* **Interactive Invites & Modals:** Games are initiated via rich UI game invites sent directly into the chat stream, which automatically expire after 60 seconds to keep the chat clean.
+Additionally, every game features a dedicated "How to Play" glassmorphic modal overlay containing precise, game-specific instructions.

 ### Premium UI & Sound Engine
 * **Modern Glassmorphism:** Sleek, responsive interface featuring transparent blurs, smooth Framer Motion animations, interactive autocomplete mentions, and custom minimal scrollbars.